 China’s twelfth five-year plan (FYP), covering 2011-15, spelled out a number of reforms to domestic energy and climate policies.
 The headline targets were to reduce energy intensity by an additional 16 percent, and carbon intensity by 17 percent, by 2015.
 It has been widely reported that China is currently on track to meet these 2015 targets.

 Carbon trading is currently being piloted in Beijing, Chongqing, Guangdong, Hubei, Shanghai, Shenzhen, and Tianjin.
 Each has designed its own regulations and emissions exchanges to conduct carbon trading between participating companies.
 In July 2014, Chongqing became the seventh pilot to commence trading.
-The Chinese government plans to introduce a national carbon trading program in 2016.
+In a joint statement with U.S. President Barack Obama on September 25, 2015, Chinese President Xi Jinping announced China's plan to establish a national carbon trading program in 2017.

 China’s government set goals to increase renewable energy’s share of primary energy to 11.5 percent by 2015, and then 15 percent by 2020.
 This includes technology specific goals – for example, to increase hydroelectric power capacity from 230 GW in 2011 to 330 GW in 2017.
 Under the Renewable Energy Law the government put forward market incentives, government subsidies and other policies to help meet these targets.
 China has announced an updated target of 20 percent non-fossil energy (including nuclear power) by 2030.
 To improve energy efficiency, the government requires utilities to achieve 0.3 percent electricity savings per year, in addition to efficiency standards for buildings, household appliances and other products.
 New cars must also meet fuel efficiency standards, equivalent to approximately 47 miles per gallon.

 Share of Global Energy-Related CO2 Emissions (2013): 11.04 percent (Ranked 3rd)